 The Tribe’s primary governing document is its Constitution, which was adopted in 1939 and has been subsequently amended.
 An extensive code of laws with more than 20 chapters regulates fishing, hunting, gaming, traffic, domestic relations, and public health; protects children and vulnerable adults; sets forth the criminal laws of the Tribe, court and appellate procedures; and covers a growing list of other subject matters.

-Copies of the Tribe’s Law & Order Code are available here on the website or for viewing at the library, court office and the tribal center.
+Copies of the Tribe’s Law & Order Code are available here on the website.
 Copies of pages or sections can be obtained from the court or from the Tribal attorney’s office.